jmpq97/vmf-hashing/README.md

 Once downloaded, unzip the archive and place the folder inside the project root (`vmf-hashing/`).

+### Dataset Description

+All datasets are provided in a preprocessed format for direct use with our code.

+- **Labels are zero-based** (e.g., if there are 20 classes, they are labeled 0–19).
+- **Splits are Training and Testing only** (no validation split is included).
+- **Do not subtract 1 from labels** in your code.
+If your pipeline assumes 1-based labels, you must adjust it.

 ### Expected Format
 Each dataset folder must contain four `.npy` files: